andrewgdotcom/Model01-Firmware/README-international.md

 ### orphans-class4j.h

-Brackets treated as per `brazil`, but also supports the Japanese keys `Ro` and `Yen` at the expense of moving backtick (used as `Zenkaku/Hankaku`) into the function layer.
+Brackets treated as per `class4`, but also supports the Japanese keys `Ro` and `Yen` at the expense of moving backtick (used as `Zenkaku/Hankaku`) into the function layer.
 The key `Yen` moves to the bottom left corner.